 - “Horses for courses”.
 An old saying but made so true today in the ears of cyber-security and data networks’ security.
-While Hybrids try to be the ‘best of both worlds’ they typically fail.
+While embedded try to be the ‘best of both worlds’ they typically fail.
 But in the very serious world of network data security, the optimal solutions lie in ‘dedicated specialist’ equipment.

 Data security experts from a range of backgrounds often comment that there are four essential ingredients for robust data security and they are the essential criteria for network data encryption.

 The four essential elements for robust encryption – referred to as ‘certified high-assurance’ encryption are: